open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 instrumentation will have children spans produced by http protocol library instrumentation.

-Although OpenTelemetry specification allows such situation, such nested spans often produce duplicate data without any added benefit.
-For this reason this agent by default suppresses nested `CLIENT` spans and emits only the top-level one.
+By default the agent will suppress nested `CLIENT` spans for the same semantic convention.

 By setting
-`-Dotel.instrumentation.experimental.outgoing-span-suppression-by-type=true` you
+`-Dotel.instrumentation.experimental.span-suppression-strategy` you
-can enable a more sophisticated suppression strategy: only `CLIENT` spans of the same semantic convention type (e.g. DB, HTTP, RPC) will be suppressed.
-For example, if we have a database client which uses Reactor Netty http client which uses Netty networking library, then without any suppression we would have 3 nested spans:
+can enable a different suppression strategy.

+For example, if we have a database client which uses Reactor Netty http client which uses Netty networking library, then with the default suppression strategy (`semconv`), we would have 2 nested spans:

 - `CLIENT` span with database semantic attributes from the database client instrumentation
 - `CLIENT` span with http semantic attributes from Reactor Netty instrumentation
-- `CLIENT` span with http semantic attributes from Netty instrumentation

-With default suppression, we would have 1 span:
+With suppression strategy of `span-kind`, we would have 1 span:

 - `CLIENT` span with database semantic attributes from the database client instrumentation

-With suppression by type, we would have 2 nested spans:
+And with suppression strategy of `none`, we would have 3 nested spans:

 - `CLIENT` span with database semantic attributes from the database client instrumentation
 - `CLIENT` span with http semantic attributes from Reactor Netty instrumentation
+- `CLIENT` span with http semantic attributes from Netty instrumentation

 [extensions]: https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/examples/extension#readme